AlcoholRehabHelp Logo

 What is “Problem Drinking?”

-Problem drinking occurs when you start drinking too much — and often for the wrong reasons.
+Problem drinking occurs when you start drinking too much — often for the wrong reasons.
 While many people drink a glass of wine or a beer to enjoy in social situations, others may drink it to escape or self-medicate.

 Signs & Risks of Problem Drinking